wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_signmessagewithprivkey.md

 ---
-title: dash:signmessagewithprivkey \[POST\] {disallowed}
+title: dash:signmessagewithprivkey  {disallowed} - Dash
-description: Signs a message with a given private key.
+description: Example code for the dash:signmessagewithprivkey  {disallowed} json-rpc method. Сomplete guide on how to use dash:signmessagewithprivkey  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters